A synthetic monopole source of Kalb-Ramond field in diamond: Outlook

+\textbf{Acknowledgement}\\ MC, CL and PC thank Mingda Li for helpful discussions.
+This work is supported in part by NSF Grant PHY1734011.
+Work in Brussels is supported by the Fonds De La Recherche Scientifique (FRS- FNRS) Belgium and the ERC Starting Grant TopoCold.

-MC, CL designed and performed the experiments, analyzed the data with assistance from PC, and input of NG on the quantum-metric measurement.
-MC, CL, PC discussed and interpreted the results, ran simulations and developed the analytical model describing the phase transition.
-MC, CL, GP analyzed the symmetries and nodal structures of the model, with inputs from all authors.
+\textbf{Author Contributions}\\ MC, CL designed and performed the experiments, analyzed the data with assistance from PC, and input of NG on the quantum-metric measurement.
+MC, CL, PC discussed and interpreted the results, ran simulations and developed the analytical model describing the spectral transition.
+MC, CL, GP analyzed the symmetries and spectral structures of the model, with inputs from all authors.
 All authors contributed to the writing of the manuscript.
 PC supervised the overall project.